-Another reconstruction, carried out after 1548 in relation with the Turkish threat, turned the Zvolen Castle into a renaissance fortress.
+Another reconstruction, carried out after 1548 in relation with the Turkish threat, turned the Zvolen Castle into a Renaissance fortress.
 The castle crew was paid by the inhabitants of the mining towns, and the command was carried out by the local zupans.
 In the second half of the 16th century, the command of one of the military districts was located in Zvolen, and its commander, or captain, lived in the castle.
 Thanks to its fortifications, Zvolen avoided the havoc by the Turks, who at the end of the 16th century regularly plundered the surrounding villages, reaching all the way to Banská Bystrica.
 Neither the castle nor the city resisted the Hungarian insurgents.
 They won Zvolen during the uprisings of Bocskay, Bethlen, Thókoly and Rakoczi.
 The army of the Rakoczi, retreating in 1708, did great damages to the town.

 At the end of the fifteenth or in the first half of the sixteenth century, the castle received a new ring of walls with four towers and a gatehouse.
 The shape of this fortifications was similar to a rectangle which southern and eastern sides slightly rounded.
-Round towers were built on the three corners, and at the fourth, north-east, a gate was located, which was housed in a two-story, square tower, far exceeding the remaining towers.
+Round and half-round towers were built on the three corners, and at the fourth, north-east, a gate was located, which was housed in a two-story, square tower, far exceeding the remaining towers.
 An additional semicircular tower was placed in the middle of the eastern curtain.
 Behind the gate, on the right, a small courtyard stretched out, from which through the next gate led the entrance to the palace part.
 Next to the gate, to the inside of the wall was the guard building, reinforced with already mentioned semicircular tower.
 On the opposite side of the castle, by the southern wall, there was a captain’s house, intended for the commander of the military district.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.